Thirteen Radiant Forms of Goddess Kali in Tantraloka: Abhinava Gupta’s Kashmiri Vision

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the purpose of the thirteen forms of Kali in Tantraloka?
+What are the thirteen forms of Goddess Kali in Tantraloka presented as?

-Do the Kali forms resonate with other dharmic traditions?
+How does the article connect Kali with other dharmic traditions?